-As with all of AFF’s competitions, the Fiction Podcast Competition will found its judging criteria on story elements such as plot, structure, characters, dialogue and concept while additionally taking into consideration the elements of storytelling that are unique to purely acoustic medium with no visual component.
+As with all of our competitions, we’ll focus the judging criteria on story: plot, structure, characters, dialogue and concept, while additionally taking into consideration the elements of storytelling that are unique to a purely acoustic medium.

 Remember those horrible analogy and comparison questions on the SAT test from high school? (“BLADE is to ICE SKATE as WHEEL is to ROLLER BLADE”?)
 Well, the fiction podcast is to the radio play what streaming TV was to the Teleplay.
 The ability to binge watch a show changed the nature of the story.

 Creating a Fiction Podcast Script isn’t about starting from scratch.
 If you have a play, teleplay or screenplay, you’re already almost there!
 Take the time to tweak it for this new medium.
 Whether you submit with us or not, getting your script ready for this space is only going to help your career.

 And the podcasting fun doesn’t stop there.
 Join us at our Conference for exclusive podcast tracks, panels, roundtables, and more!
 Buy your badge now!

 Please Note: Austin Film Festival does not waive entry fees.
 AFF believes waiving entry fees hurts the integrity of the competition.
 The same rules and entry fees should apply to all applicants so no one script is favored over another.
 In a similar respect, AFF does not invite scripts to be in competition.
 Only scripts that are submitted will be considered for competition.